renode/renode-docs/source/advanced/time_framework.md

 *Quantum*

 :   The amount of *virtual time* between two *synchronization phases*.
-    It is guraranteed that the difference of *virtual time* perceived of two *slaves* is never higher than a *quantum* of its closest common *source*.
+    It is guaranteed that the difference of *virtual time* perceived of two *slaves* is never higher than a *quantum* of its closest common *source*.

     The value of *quantum* can be changed between *synchronization phases*, but the new value won't be used until the next grant.